dereke/koda/README.markdown

 We still need to finish the following before we can Release a beta of KodaCMS, but please follow us and keep up to date.

-*	Node.js Koda Client (set up one KodaCMS instance and provide content to multiple thin clients)
+*	Node.js Koda Client (set up one KodaCMS instance and provide content to multiple thin clients) 80% done
-*	Type Editor
+*	Type Editor in back-office
-*	View Editor
+*	View Editor in back-office
-*	Filter Editor
+*	Filter Editor in back-office
 *	Action permissions for specific users
 *	Lots of Testing!

+ETA - October / November 2012

 # Developing with Koda

-You can use Koda just like Wordpress or Umbraco where you install an instance and build your website right there in the back-office, but...
-Koda you can also follow a "code first" approach.
+You can use Koda just like Wordpress or Umbraco by installing an instance and building your website the Koda back-office, but... with Koda, you can also follow a "code first" approach.
 We only store content in the database.
 Any DataTypes, KodaTypes, Filters, Indexes and Views you create goes straight on the filesystem.
+MongoDb also provides an easy content migration tool that will make you laugh at your old ways (if you are from a Microsoft background).
-This means that any changes you want to make to the system will be versioned and can be reverted and recreated if you use source control.
+Changes you make to the system will be versioned and can be reverted and recreated if you use source control.

-The only skills needed to be able to do to develop a 'code-first' website on Koda is some very basic JSON and some knowledge of HTML.
+The only skills needed to able to develop a 'code-first' website on Koda is some very basic JSON and some knowledge of HTML.
 All Koda Types, Koda Filters are done using a simple JSON formatted file.

 Knowledge of Javascript is needed to create your own DataTypes and Koda Editors, but we have added enough of our own so you probably won't need to.

-Koda stays out of your Layouts and we do not generate any HTML.
-That's right.
-We believe that most 'CMS' systems should really be called "Site Management Systems" as they dictate your sitemap and generate your urls and routes based on their own policy.
-Koda is a 'true' CMS as it only manages your content.

-But enough talk... lets see what we mean...

 ### Getting started with Code First Development